How to Transition from a Day Job to a Career in Trucking

 Know When to Pull Over

 Sometimes, the weather is just too risky.
-Phoenix truckers must know when it’s safer to wait it out.
+Truckers must know when it’s safer to wait it out.
 If there are heavy snow or ice warnings, find a safe place to pull over.
-Many Arizona rest stops allow trucks to park overnight, making it easy to wait out any bad weather until conditions improve.
+Many rest stops allow trucks to park overnight, making it easy to wait out any bad weather until conditions improve.

 Ready to Master Winter Driving?

-Winter driving takes skill, especially in Arizona’s unique conditions.
+Winter driving takes skill, especially in the southwests unique conditions.
 At Phoenix Truck Driving Institute, we teach drivers how to stay safe and prepared all year, offering hands-on training that prepares you for everything from icy mountain passes to holiday traffic.
-Gain confidence and learn valuable tips for handling winter roads from expert instructors who know the ins and outs of Arizona’s highways.
+Gain confidence and learn valuable tips for handling winter roads from expert instructors who know the ins and outs.

 Don’t let winter weather slow you down—sign up today.
 Call us at (888) 249-3883 to enroll.